Bure Nangal

 Bure Nangal is a village in Batala in Gurdaspur district of Punjab State, India.
-The village is administrated by Sarpanch an elected representative of the village.
+The village is administrated by a sarpanch, or elected representative.

 Demography

 As of 2011, the village has a total number of 211 houses and a population of 1171 of which 610 are males while 561 are females according to the report published by Census India in 2011.
 The literacy rate of the village is 78.80%, highest than the state average of 75.84%.
 The population of children under the age of 6 years is 124 which is 10.59% of total population of the village, and child sex ratio is approximately 968 higher than the state average of 846.